zhiming99/rpc-frmwrk/README.md

 ---
 [`Tue Apr 13 2021 05:29:19 PM Beijing`]
 1. It seems not a good idea to put many irrelevant stuffs to ridl.
 Maybe a config dialog box is better.
+Let's keep ridl less complex.

 [`Mon Apr 12 2021 09:15:36 PM Beijing`]
 1. `keep-alive` improvement and `no-reply` request are ready now.